Great Lakes Science Center: DOME Theater

 The Great Lakes Science Center also holds the DOME Theater.
-The theater, called "The Cleveland Clinic DOME Theater," uses 70mm film, a 15,000 Watt projector light and a six channel sound system.
-The projector weighs 4200Lb (1910 kg) and uses 5.6 feet of film per second.
-The Theater shows films shot in IMAX, the world's largest film format.
+The theater, called "The Cleveland Clinic DOME Theater," originally used IMAX technology, but was updated in 2016 to a "three projector, laser-illuminated projection system," the first of its kind.
 The theater is 79 feet tall and seats 300 people.
 There is a separate admission fee.

 Steamship William G. Mather

 The 1925-built Steamship Mather is a restored 618-foot historic Great Lakes freighter.
 The flagship has huge cargo holds, brass and oak pilot house, guest quarters, and four-story engine room.
 There is a separate admission fee.
-Commonly referred to as "The Ship That Built Cleveland".
+The Mather – commonly referred to as "The Ship That Built Cleveland" – is open to the public seasonally from May to October.

-Great Science Academy

-Great Science Academy is a multi-year, immersive science program for youth in grades 6-12 that uses project-based learning to engage teens in solving real-world challenges.
-Topics include Great Lakes (grade 6), Space and Aeronautics (7), Biomedical Technology (8) and Design and Innovation (9).

-Great Science Academy is a 2014 recipient of a Noyce Foundation Bright Lights Community Engagement Prize.
-The initiative was created to recognize U.S. science centers, children's museums, and natural history museums that have done an outstanding job of engaging with their local communities, with a particular interest in outreach efforts that include some aspect of science, technology, engineering or math (STEM).

 MC2 STEM High School

 MC2 STEM High School is the result of an innovative partnership between the Cleveland Metropolitan School District (CMSD) and the Science Center.
 Focusing on STEM education (science, technology, engineering and math), the school furthers the mission of both organizations and makes science education come alive.

 Designed as a project-based learning environment, the MC2 STEM High School exposes students to the design and implementation practices scientists and engineers use.

+The partnership also includes the sponsorship of six competitive robotics teams.

 School is in session year-round, with students working for 10 weeks, taking a three-week break and then repeating that pattern for four 10-week terms throughout the year.

 Cleveland Water Alliance

 The Cleveland Water Alliance is a network of corporations, academic institutions, and public agencies across Northeast Ohio with a common goal: address the issues of water quality and water access that are critical for life on our planet.
-Housed at Great Lakes Science Center, the Alliance creates conversations and connections to bring attention to these critical issues and develop an economy in Northeast Ohio around their solutions.
+The Alliance creates conversations and connections to bring attention to these critical issues and develop an economy in Northeast Ohio around their solutions.
 Working with its partners and collaborators, the Alliance is coordinating a community-wide effort to improve water quality and access.
 Great Lakes Science Center is a founding Partner of the Alliance.
+Dr. Kirsten Ellenbogen, also serves as Board Chair for the Cleveland Water Alliance.

 Science Phenomena

-Science Phenomena is an permanent exhibition of more than 100 hands-on experiences within the Great Lakes Science Center.
+Science Phenomena is a permanent exhibition of more than 100 hands-on experiences within the Great Lakes Science Center.
 Exhibition stations there explore topics such as plasma, magnetism, and chaos theory.